 🥡 Storing & Reheating

-This quick and easy stuffing can be kept for up to 4 days in the refrigerator if you happen to have any leftovers.
-Cover your dish of stuffing up tightly with aluminum foil or plastic wrap, or put leftovers into an airtight container for lasting freshness.
+Leftovers can be kept for up to 4 days in the refrigerator.
+Cover tightly with aluminum foil or plastic wrap for lasting freshness.

 To reheat, place the stuffing into an oven-safe dish and cook for around 30 minutes - or until desired temperature - at 350℉ (175℃).
 Cover with foil and add some extra butter or broth if you like your stuffing softer.